elisagdelope/statistical_analyses_cross_long_PD/ppmi_analyses/README_ppmi.md

 Generates some visuals (boxplots, trajectories) from file of genes from consecutive DEAs anaysis or from association with time.

 ##### ppmi_deseqTC.R
-Performs deseq2 time course analysis from raw counts and generates some visuals (plotCounts, heatmap of log2FC).
+Performs deseq2 time course analysis (tests for differential trajectories, whichever the trajectory is) from raw counts and generates some visuals (plotCounts, heatmap of log2FC).

 ##### ppmi_DEGs_perTS.R
 Computes DESEQ DEAs PD-HC for each timepoint at gene level, then filters those common to all timepoints.